Is that the same as a normal massage?

 "Is that basically the same as a normal massage?"
-We hear that question at the front desk all the time.
+We hear it almost daily.
 The short answer: no, not really.
-Both treatments are massages, both involve physical touch, both relax.
-But the tools, the structure, and the effect differ more than most guests expect.
-This guide lays out where those differences sit, and which variant fits which situation.
+Both are massages, both work through touch, both relax.
+But in their tools, their structure and their effect they differ quite a bit.
+Here is where those differences sit, and which variant suits which situation.

 What each one is about

-Classic massage, often called Swedish massage, traces back to the 19th century and Pehr Henrik Ling.
-The masseuse works with oil, the guest lies down covered by a towel, and the typical movements are long strokes, kneading, and tapping.
-The goal is to loosen the musculature through the skin.
+Classic massage, often called Swedish massage, goes back to Pehr Henrik Ling in the 19th century.
+It works with oil, you usually lie covered by a towel, and the typical movements are long strokes, kneading and tapping.
+The aim: to loosen the muscles through the skin.

 Thai massage works without oil.
-The masseuse applies pressure along the Sen lines, guides the body through passive stretches, and works with thumbs, palms, forearms, elbows, knees, and feet.
-The goal is to mobilise the body through pressure and movement.
+The masseuse uses pressure along the energy lines, passive stretches and her thumbs, forearms, elbows, knees and feet.
+The aim: to mobilise the body through pressure and movement.

 Tools compared

-- Oil: classic massage yes, often warmed; classical Thai massage without oil, aroma oil variant with warm plant oils.
+- Oil: classic massage yes, often warmed; classical Thai massage without oil, the aroma oil variant with warm oils.

-- Tools: classic massage with the hands; Thai massage with thumbs, palms, forearms, elbows, knees and feet.
+- Tools: classic massage with the hands; Thai massage with thumbs, forearms, elbows, knees and feet.

 - Movements: classic massage stroking, kneading, tapping; Thai massage rhythmic pressure and passive stretches.